Updated: Apr 7, 2020

-Oils have three different ways that they can be used, and each way has it’s own different benefits.
-Which is why in our Box we have made different blends for each of these ways, so that you can decide which one you prefer.
+There are three different ways of using oil with each way having its own different benefits.
+This is why in our Box we have made different blends for each of these ways.
+This makes it easy for you to decide whichever way you prefer.

-PLEASE READ: If you are going to ingest essential oils please do your research on which ones are safest to use, yes there are ones that you mustn't do, Eucalyptus for examples!
-When ingesting oils it is also a good idea to use a carrier oil so as the absorption is not as ‘potent’.
+PLEASE READ: If you are going to ingest any essential oil, please do your research on which ones are safest to use.
+Yes, there are oils that you mustn't do, Eucalyptus for example.
+Furthermore, when ingesting oils, it is also a good idea to use a carrier oil so as the absorption is not as ‘potent’.
 Essential Oils in their pure form are incredibly strong, and should not be treated as a “nice smelling thing”, but as an addition to your medicine cabinet.

-The last method is by applying to your skin, otherwise known as the topical method.
-Those pretty roll on bottles with their beautiful fragrances are amazing.
-Just a couple of drops of oils mixed with an carrier oil, can be easily carried in your purse or bag, and used like a perfume.
-While still getting all that goodness into you!
+The last method is by applying an essential oil to your skin known as the topical method.
+Those pretty roll-on bottles with their beautiful fragrances are amazing.
+You can easily carry a few drops of essential oil with any carrier oil and carry it in your purse.
+You can use it as a perfume and still get all that goodness into you.

-If you are struggling with insomnia, anxiety attacks and low energy I really urge you to try them out.
+If you are struggling with insomnia, anxiety attacks and low energy I really urge you to try essential oils.
 Using these oils in conjunction with my own medication has been amazing.
-I take my Doctor prescribed medicine which helps me to get through each day, the downside is that they leave me feeling very foggy, sleepy, and as though I’m watching my life happen from afar.
-Using these oils have really helped my to improve my day to day life.
+I take my doctor's prescribed medicine which helps me get through every day.
+But, the downside is that it leaves me feeling very dizzy, sleepy, and fatigue.
+Using these oils has really helped me to improve my day to day life.
 My mind is clear, my brain can focus, and my midnight anxiety attacks are at a minimum (touch wood!).

-Please remember, using essential oils are amazing, but you should never swap them out for any doctor prescribed medication.
-If you have any issues about using essential oils in conjunction with your medication please talk with your health practitioner about this.
+Please remember, using essential oils are amazing, but you should never swap them out for any doctor's prescribed medication.
+If you have any issues with using essential oils in conjunction with your medication, please consult with your health practitioner.